This is my monthly report of our net worth progress for January 2019

 From tracking this, you can learn what works and what you should change in your finances.
 If you’d like to also track your net worth the way I do, I created a version of it, especially for my readers.
 You can get it here.

 Now on with the show!

 Our net worth is up by another 1.77% this month, despite our large expenses.
-We bought our flight ticket to our Sri Lanka workation (see below).
-The flight though will be paid back monthly by renting out yurt on Airbnb.
-So, bottom line is savings rate this month is negative: -31.36 %.
+We bought our flight to our Sri Lanka workation. (see below).
+The flight though will be paid back monthly by renting our yurt on Airbnb.
+So, the bottom line is the savings rate this month is negative: -31.36%

 A bit of Envestio news.
 So, Envestio released more project this month but with lower interest rates.
-They are saying that now that they have enough investors in their system, they can afford to have more businesses in, as before they couldn't afford the high-interest rates to pay.
-Envestio are really open about their plans and platform, and they have no problem if clients come to visit at the office and ask difficult questions.
-Jorgen did it once and just recently Jons Slemmer had another visit, asking some difficult questions.
+They are saying that now that they have enough investors in their system, they can afford to have more business in, as before they couldn’t afford the high-interest rates to pay.
+Envestio is really open about their plans and platform, and they have no problem if clients come to visit at the office and ask difficult questions.
+Jorgen did it once and just recently Jons Slemmer had another visit, asking some difficult question.
 So, read that review too.

 Anyway, If you do decide to join Envestio through my link, I’ll get some bonus from them to invest more in my portfolio and you’ll get an extra 5 € bonus + 0.5% cash back for the next 270 days after you invest.

 I’m also looking at buying a UK property very soon.
 It takes longer than I thought, unfortunately.
 The thing is I’m looking for a tenanted house, which can generate cash flow from day 1.
 But so far, the two houses I was looking into were not tenanted.